Why Do I Need a Personal Guarantee for a Commercial Lease?

 Limit the amount of the guarantee.
-A new landlord may ask for a personal guarantee for all costs for the lease period, including common area maintenance (CAM) costs and costs for tenant improvements (TI) (costs for improving the leased space to your specifications).
+Your landlord may ask for a personal guarantee for all costs for the lease period, including common area maintenance (CAM) costs and costs for tenant improvements (TI) (costs for improving the leased space to your specifications).
 This amount is definitely up for negotiation, and you might want to ask for the CAM costs to be taken out, or for the amount of the guarantee to be for only the tenant improvements.

 Ask for a time limit on the guarantee.
 Sometimes landlords simply want you to establish a track record.
 So if you're signing a five-year lease, you can ask that the guarantee only lasts for the first two or three years.
 You could also ask for a review of the personal guarantee after a year or two, to look at your business profits and cash flow and credit rating.
 If by this point the business is showing a nice profit, you may be able to get the personal gurantee removed.

-If you have the financial resources, you can also offer to put a letter of credit in place for a set dollar amount, and the letter can be tapped if you can't pay your lease costs in one or more months.
+If you have the financial resources, you can also offer to put a line of credit in place for a set dollar amount, and the letter can be tapped if you can't pay your lease costs in one or more months.

-You could offer to guarantee rent for a set period of time after early termination.
+You could offer to guarantee rent for a set period of time.
 If a tenant breaches a lease with three years remaining, the landlord has to try to lease the space to someone else.
-Courts usually will not award the landlord the right to recover all three remaining years worth of rent.

-The court may try to determine how many months the landlord would need under the current leasing environment to re-let the space, and that's all they will award.
-So, by offering that deal up front, saying you'll agree to guarantee 6 or 12 months, basically cuts through all of the legal negotiations and wrangling at the end and sets out the deal between the parties up front.
+In a dispute between tenant and landlord, a court might limit the amount of personal guarantee.
+For example, a court may try to determine how many months the landlord would need under the current leasing environment to re-let the space, and that's all they will award.
+So, by offering that deal up front, saying you'll agree to guarantee to a limited term 6 or 12 months, basically cuts through all of the legal negotiations and wrangling at the end and sets out the deal between the parties up front.

 Understand the law in your state.
 Leases, like other contracts, are subject to state laws, and sometimes local laws.
 The jurisdiction where the lease is to be taken if there is a contract dispute should be part of the lease agreement.
 Check the laws in that jurisdiction (or have an attorney do it) to make sure that your terms are reasonable and if there are laws relating to your personal guarantee.